A career as a UX researcher could suit you if you have good analytical skills and are interested in psychology, research and coding

 The UX field is constantly evolving so an interest in keeping up to date with the latest software and devices is important.

 Within these roles, you will take the lead and facilitate workshops with business and technical stakeholders, and work on larger, more complex projects.
-You may also have responsibility for managing junior UX analysts and junior UX designers.
+You may also have responsibility for managing junior UX researchers and junior UX designers.
 In small and medium-sized companies, where you are potentially the only UX specialist, there may not be a specific new role to progress to, but as your knowledge and skills increase, so should your level of responsibility and pay.

 It can also be possible to make sideways moves focusing more on particular aspects of UX, such as psychology or design.
-Some UX analysts move into roles such as business analyst or UX consultant.
+Some UX researchers move into roles such as business analyst or UX consultant.